MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-identity.md

 ## Step 6: Try out capabilities

-The Defender for Identity documentation includes a series of tutorials that walk through the process of identifying and remediating various attack types.
+The Defender for Identity documentation includes the following tutorials that walk through the process of identifying and remediating various attack types:

-Try out Defender for Identity tutorials:

 - [Reconnaissance alerts](/defender-for-identity/reconnaissance-alerts)
 - [Compromised credential alerts](/defender-for-identity/compromised-credentials-alerts)